View Loretta Meinke's Obituary on fdlreporter.com and share memories

 In addition to her most important job as Mom, she worked for the Green Giant Canning Co. in Rosendale, California Canners and Growers in Lomira, and finally as a cook for North Fond du Lac School District until her retirement.
 Loretta was a member of Immanuel-Trinity Lutheran Church.
 After retiring, Loretta enjoyed family gatherings, going to Brewer games, playing cards with her friends, and taking rides in her car to many places across the state.
 Most of all, Loretta loved her family with all her heart and soul.

-She is survived by her two children: Randall (fiancé Lyn Herriot) Meinke of Princeton and Kathleen (Perter) James of Fond du Lac; seven grandchildren: Angeline (Jeffrey) Perry, John (Beth) James, Christina (Jeremy) Tabbert, Rick (Cathy) VanBuren, Dawn Paez, Nicole (Anthony) LoBianco, Nathan VanBuren; seven great-grandchildren and eight great great-grandchildren, and nieces and nephews.
+She is survived by her two children: Randall (fiancé Lyn Herriot) Meinke of Princeton and Kathleen (Peter) James of Fond du Lac; her grandchildren: Angeline (Jeffrey) Perry, John (Beth) James, Christina (Jeremy) Tabbert, Rick (Cathy) VanBuren, Dawn Paez, Nicole (Anthony) LoBianco, Nathan VanBuren, Laura (Chris) Heibel, Brian (Claire) Herriot; ten great-grandchildren and eight great great-grandchildren, and nieces and nephews.

 She is preceded in death by her parents, her husband, her oldest daughter Cheryl Elaine Benedict, her great grandson Joshua D. Perry, and her daughter-in-law, Mary A. Meinke.